sonnymoney/wdi-remote-matrix/unit_2/w5d3/instructor_notes/EXPRESS_READ.md

 <br>
 <hr>

+11:38

 ## INDEX

+Review (1 min):

-Display the JSON of all data
+Display all of data within a for resource.
-Multiple of the same resource -- Array of Objects

 ```
 // DUMMY DATA